shikha12264/python-calculator/README.md

 Fork it.

-Create your feature branch (git checkout -b my-new-awesome-feature)
+Create your feature branch

-Commit your changes (git commit -am 'Added <xyz> feature')
+Commit your changes

-Push to the branch (git push origin my-new-awesome-feature)
+Push to the branch

 Create new Pull Request